 When Instagram TV first launched, it was accessible after an update or through an IGTV standalone app.
-Since then, IGTV has integrated fully into Instagram’s video content options, providing content creators an outlet to build long format videos across multiple series for their audiences to follow.
+Since then, IGTV has integrated fully into Instagram’s video content options.
+Instagram TV provides content creators with an outlet to build long-format videos across multiple series for their audiences to follow.

 Getting Started with IGTV

 Step 1.
 Sign in to the IGTV app using your current Instagram account.

 Step 2.
 When you’ve signed in, you can view what other accounts you follow have shared, as well as other recommendations you’ve received.

 Swipe up to browse through different categories of videos, including popular videos.

 You can also continue watching videos you’ve already started watching on Instagram TV.
 If you don’t like what you’re watching, simply swipe left.
 IGTV gives you the option to like, comment, or share videos as well.